sureswiftcapital/WP-Google-Calendar-Events/google-calendar-events/README.txt

 This plugin was originally created by [Ross Hanney](http://www.rhanney.co.uk), a web developer based in the UK specialising in WordPress and PHP.

 Spanish translation provided by Eduardo Larequi of [educacion.navarra.es/web/pnte/](http://www.educacion.navarra.es/web/pnte/).
+Italian translation provided by Francesco Paccagnella of [pacca.it](http://www.pacca.it/)).

 == Installation ==